 Now that your plan is all set up, it's time to get down to work.
-Make sure you share your plan with others who you trust and get their feedback.
 Be very specific with the instructions you give to your marketing team.
-If necessary, create additional, more detailed plans for each contractor depending on their roles and goals.
+If necessary, create more detailed plans for each contractor depending on their roles and goals.
 Remember to offer timely feedback to help ensure that everything runs according to plan.

 If you are a one-person shop, choose just one channel, such as Google, that you want to advertise.
 Choose some keywords and create your ads.
 Put yourself in your customers’ shoes.
 If you were searching for a lawyer, plumber, HVAC tech, dentist, doctor, etc… what would you search for?
 Those are good keywords to consider paying for in your strategy.

 4. Let the Results Begin to Take Shape